 A company also has obligations with respect to the disposal of the information that it collects with respect to Significant Individuals.
-One year following the sixth anniversary of the day on which an individual ceases to be a Significant Individual, the company is required to dispose of all information and records about the Significant Individual that were gathered for the purposes of maintaining the transparency register.
+Within one year after the sixth anniversary of the date on which an individual ceases to be a Significant Individual, the company is required to dispose of all information and records about the Significant Individual that were gathered for the purposes of maintaining the transparency register.

 D. Access to the Transparency Register

 The transparency register may only be reviewed by the company’s directors and such inspecting officials as tax authorities and law enforcement entities during statutory business hours.

 Both the company and its directors and officers face penalties for failure to comply with these requirements.
 A person, other than an individual, may be subject to a fine of up to $100,000 and an individual may be subject to a fine of up to $50,000.
 Shareholders who provide false or misleading information or fail to provide any material facts to the company will also be subject to such penalties.

 F. Steps a Company must take to create a Transparency Register

 In order to create your company’s transparency register, you must:

 1. Determine the Significant Individuals in respect of your company, if any, in accordance with section A above.
 Such individuals include but are not limited to:

 - registered shareholders in the central securities register who hold 25% or more of the issued shares or voting shares;